Shattered Visage

 The Prisoner: Shattered Visage is a four-issue comic book mini-series published by DC Comics in 1988–1989, based on The Prisoner, the 1967 television series created by and starring Patrick McGoohan.
-The name is a reference to Percy Shelley's famous sonnet Ozymandias, which forms part of the introduction.
+The name is a reference to Percy Shelley's sonnet Ozymandias, which forms part of the introduction.

 The series was illustrated by Mister X creator Dean Motter and co-written with Mark Askwith.
 It was later collected as a 208-page trade paperback, with the addition of a new prologue.

 Overview

 Set twenty years after the final episode of the television series, Shattered Visage follows former secret agent Alice Drake as she is shipwrecked on the shores of the Village and encounters an aged Number Six.
 While the decades-old conflict unfolds between Six and Number Two (as played by Leo McKern in the TV series), secret agents in London have their own plans regarding the intelligence mine that is The Village, as well as the secret lying at its very core.
-The trade paperback included a two-page text piece that explained the surreal final episode, "Fall Out" as drug-induced hallucination.
+The trade paperback included a two-page text piece that explained the surreal final episode, "Fall Out", as drug-induced hallucination.

 The likenesses of McGoohan and Leo McKern were featured for their characters’ returns.
 ITC Entertainment subjected the comic to a thorough evaluation.
 The contract required that each page of art and each complete issue be sent to the notoriously critical series creator, Patrick McGoohan, for his signed approval.
 McGoohan signed off on the material without comment and ITC later informed Motter, "He didn't hate it."
 McKern sent Motter a note saying he was flattered to be a "comic book villain" for the first time.